meghna-saxena/survey-stark/notes/webhook-data.md

 ```

 - When we start the server on the terminal, we can see - our url is: https://strong-crab-76.localtunnel.me, sendgrid will send the req at this url

+## Testing webhooks
+- Sengrid.com dashboard -> settings -> mail settings -> event notification -> ON -> enter the http post url
+- POST `/api/surveys/webhooks` => records feedback from a user
+- Enter the complete url inside sendgrid i.e => http://strong-crab-76.localtunnel.me/api/surveys/webhooks

+> Note

+Install localtunnel globally.
+It wouldn't work otherwise.
+In sendgrid, do not use https in your URL.
+You must use http in order for it to work.